kythe/kythe/kythe/web/site/getting-started-macos.md

 To install most of the [external dependencies][ext], run

 {% highlight bash %}
-for pkg in asciidoc bison brotli go graphviz leveldb node parallel source-highlight wget ; do brew install $pkg done
+for pkg in asciidoc bison brotli go graphviz leveldb node openjdk parallel source-highlight wget ; do brew install $pkg done